Published On: January 6th, 2025

 Depending on how good or crap your makeshift double boiler is, this can take a short time or long time.
 Chopping the beeswax into smaller pieces will help them melt quicker.
 Or just grab a good book and have a little read while you stir.

-Pro tip: The consistency of salves can easily be adjusted depending on your preferences.
+Pro tip: The consistency of calenda salve can easily be adjusted depending on your preference.
 Use less beeswax for a softer salve and more beeswax if you’d like a firmer salve.
-You can test the consistency by placing a spoon in the freezer before making your salve.
+You can test the consistency by placing a spoon in the freezer before making your calendula salve.
 When the beeswax melts, pour a little salve onto one of the cold spoons and place it back into the freezer for 1 to 2 minutes.
 This will simulate what the final consistency will be like.
 Once cooled, you can make adjustments by adding more oil (for a softer salve) or more beeswax (for a firmer salve).

 Thanks to Mountain Rose Herbs for this helpful insight.